mehtaanuj95/Some-Useful-Codes/Double Buffering/README.md

-# Double buffering for of data
+# Double buffering of data in graphic applications

 Initially define thee two inside your class.